 More signs of spring….
 There is a storm coming in soon that might bring snow to the valley but I don’t think the Chukars on Antelope Island care about that one bit.
-Their behavior indicates that the males are already acting territorial.
+The behavior of the Chukars indicates that the males are already acting territorial and fighting for the right to mate.

 Looking at the Chukar (Alectoris chukar) above one wouldn’t think that they are aggressive.
 They seem fairly docile foraging for seeds in the grasses or perched on a rock calling.
 But during breeding season they can be fierce, aggressive and downright mean.